 - Bed levers (provided by an OT) can help you roll over or sit up more easily.

 - An adjustable backrest (provided by an OT) on the bed can help you get more comfortable.

 If you have not yet bought your cot, consider how easy it will be to get the baby in and out.
 Avoid cots with fixed sides!
 Also, look at the height that the mattress can be adjusted to.

 - You may find it difficult to get your baby in and out of the cot.
 If you like having your baby in bed with you, it can help to purchase a bedside or side-less bed-level cot.
 This means that your baby can sleep on the edge of your bed with his/her own blankets, and you don’t have to worry about the baby falling out of the bed.

 - If you keep your baby in his/her own cot, you can get bed ‘raises’ from the OT, or raise it on bricks so that you don’t have to bend down too far to get the baby out.
 Also make sure that the cot has a side that goes down.
 (Old-fashioned cot sides often go down much further than modern ones.)

 - If you have the space, use another cot or carrycot downstairs so that you don’t have to carry the baby up and down stairs to sleep during the day.

-- If you are unable to rock your baby to sleep because of pain, you can buy or hire an electric or wind-up rocking swing that can be used from birth (check the model).
+- If you are unable to rock your baby to sleep because of pain, you can buy or hire an electric or wind-up rocking swing that can be used from birth.
 This allows the baby to be gently rocked to sleep.
 It is also a place for your baby to sleep downstairs and gives you time to rest.
 In addition, it can help to amuse your baby at mealtimes while you eat or spend a few quiet moments with your partner.
 (These cost from £60-£100 and some models can still be used when your child is over a year old.
-Worth seeing if you can get one second-hand.)
+It is worth seeing if you can get one second-hand).